 Assigning responsibility for a pitch can be a bit like throwing around a hot potato – no one wants to take ownership of it for very long.
 It’s not hard to understand why.
 Running a pitch can be grueling work – long hours, intense schedules, lots of moving parts, typically piled on top of someone’s day-to-day activities that already have them working at 110%.

 Think of the most unpleasant pitches you’ve ever participated in.
 What do they have in common?
 Poorly defined roles and responsibilities.

-Clear assignment of ownership and responsibility is the best way to make sure pandemonium and resentment don’t take over and there’s a wonderful tool out there to make it easier: the RASCI, or Responsibility Assignment, Matrix (HT to Avi Dan of Avidan Strategies, who first introduced the method to me).
+Clear assignment of ownership and responsibility is the best way to make sure pandemonium and resentment don’t take over and there’s a wonderful tool out there to make it easier: the RASCI, or Responsibility Assignment, Matrix.
 The acronym stands for:

 Responsible – the individual or team responsible for getting a task done.
 For example, you might assign someone on your team the responsibility of putting together a competitive analysis.
 They may do most of the work themselves, but they may also sub-delegate the leg work to their assistant.
 Either way, that assignee better be producing the goods.
 For any given pitch, there will likely be several people who are the “Responsibles” on the team.

 Accountable – What if that person responsible doesn’t produce?
 It’s the “Accountable’s” job to make sure that they do.
 You as the head of business development may be responsible for making sure the pitch runs smoothly but it’s your boss - and ultimately the CEO - that’s accountable for you doing so.
 This encourages a sense of shared investment in the outcome without muddying the lines of communication.
 Note: resist the temptation to make someone both responsible and accountable.
 That's not playing fair.